varabyte/kobweb/README.md

     var screenElement: HTMLElement? by remember { mutableStateOf(null) }
     Box(ScreenStyle.toModifier(), ref = ref { screenElement = it }) {
         Button(onClick = {
-            // We have the backing HTML element, so use setProperty to set the variable value directly screenElement!!.setVariable(bgColor, roygbiv.random())
+            // You can call `setVariable` on the backing HTML element to set the variable value directly screenElement!!.setVariable(bgColor, roygbiv.random())
         }) {
             Text("Click me")